-Christmas is just around the corner, that means it’s likely to be a manic month for your business.
-But it’s not just check-outs that are likely to be busy, it’s the fraudsters that target them.
+Christmas is just around the corner, that means it’s likely to be a busy month for your business.
+It’s not just checkouts that are likely to be busy, it’s also the fraudsters that target them.

-If you run an online business or have an online store, you may be at risk of experiencing buyer fraud - fraudulent buyers who target your business for goods and services they don’t intend to pay for themselves.
+If you run a business online or have an online store, you may be at risk of experiencing buyer fraud - fraudulent buyers who target your business for goods and services they don’t intend to pay for themselves.

 What is buyer fraud?